WTamaso/wtamaso.github.io/pages/vscode.md

 # VS Code
-> Visual Studio Code - Code Editing.
-Redefined
-VS Code is a free and powerful code editor for web and cloud development.
+**Visual Studio Code (VS Code)** is a free and powerful code editor for web and cloud development.
 It supports AI-powered suggestions, extensions, themes, source control, and more.

 ## Setup